- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

-- Roger & Gallet introduce their perfumes into the U.S.
+- Roger & Gallet produced a lip salve; introduce their perfumes into the U.S.

 - First temporary make-up departments used on Hollywood film lots.

-- Demuth introduce Frozoclone the first alcoholic, solidified toilet water (U.K.).
+- Demuth introduces Frozoclone the first alcoholic, solidified toilet water (U.K.).

-- Elizabeth Arden introduces eye make-up, including eye shadow, into her salons in the U.S.
+- Elizabeth Arden begins selling eye make-up, including eye shadow, in her salons in the U.S.

-- Listerine introduced as an over-the-counter mouthwash by the by the Lambert Pharmacal Company.
+- Listerine introduced as an over-the-counter mouthwash by the Lambert Pharmacal Company.

-- Max Factor introduces ‘flexible greasepaint’ (Supreme Greasepaint), a cream greasepaint.
+- Max Factor develops ‘flexible greasepaint’ (Supreme Greasepaint), a cream greasepaint in 12 graduated shades.

-- Noxzema invented by Dr. Francis J. Townsend.
+- Townsend R22 later called Noxzema invented by Francis J. Townsend, Ocean City, Maryland.